PeterCamilleri/fibonacci_rng/README.md

 # FibonacciRng

 This gem implements a random number generator inspired by the famous Fibonacci number sequence.
+To be specific, it is a normalized, cyclic Fibonacci pseudo random number generator.
 So far, this generator has performed quite well when compared to the built-in Ruby random number generator when tested with:

 * A chi-squared test
 * An auto-correlation test